Today I want to share some fun game ideas that I have done in the past with my girls.

 - Before going on hunt enjoy a group activity to get everyone talking and laughing

 I do want to credit a great Boy Scout site for helping me customize games to work better for girls.
-I would highly suggest checking out this site – you can customize anything you see to better fit the Girl Scout organization.
+I would highly suggest checking out this site – you can customize anything you see to better fit for your girls.

 Do you want more ideas like this one right in your inbox and be the first to be notified when new activity booklets are available?